What rail strike would mean for Seattle shippers, sellers and shoppers

 Some analysts think the federal government would quickly try to end any strike by unions representing tens of thousand railroad workers against BNSF, Union Pacific and four other freight lines over wages and working conditions.
 The strike would halt nearly all rail traffic in the United States.

-But an extended walkout by engineers, conductors and other workers could have broad economic impacts on everything from Eastern Washington agricultural exports and crude oil shipments from North Dakota, to Seattle-area new car sales and whether the shelves at local retailers are full or empty, experts and businesses say.
+But an extended walkout by engineers, conductors and other workers could have broad economic impacts on everything from Eastern Washington agricultural exports and shipments of parts for Boeing airplanes, to Seattle-area new car sales and whether the shelves at local retailers are full or empty, experts and businesses say.

 “Supermarkets are the ones I’m most worried about, because supermarkets are still suffering from large out-of-stocks” from earlier in the pandemic, said Jeff Green, a retail analyst with Hoffman Strategy Group who follows the Seattle market.